mrbryside/rbh/README.md

     make integration-test-down

 ## Improvement
-    - write more test for interview-appointment-service and use env library such as viper, Ginkgo to manage env, test
+    - write more test for interview-appointment-service and use env library such as viper, Ginkgo to manage env, test.
     - improve dockerfile to more readable.
-    - can split relationship between user-service, interview-appointment-service from library interaction to client call to make this 2 domain to microservice.
+    - can split relationship between user-service, interview-appointment-service from library interaction to client call. to make this 2 domain to microservice.
     - some module in pkg can split to be a share library.
+    - add log in service layer.